TesaRocks/TesaRocks/README.md

 - 👀 I’m interested in: Front end web Development
 - 🌱 Junior Software developer looking for my first IT job.

-I am currently self employed on the insurance industry and in the sports industry.
-I hold a university degree in Business Administration and I am fluent in English, Spanish, French and Portuguese.

-I have been practicing with Angular/NGRX/Material and Node.js with Express Js..
+I have been practicing with Angular/NGRX/Material for the front  and Node.js with Express Js. for the back-end.

 I am Located in Argentina.
 I would love to work remotely.